 The 2018 Top Tools for Learning 2018 list was was published on 24 September 2018, and made available as an interactive table which also shows each tool’s presence on the 3 sub-lists, how they fit into 30 defined categories of tools, as well as their change in position since 2017.
 There is also an interactive infographic of the list to download.
 Jane Hart has also provided an analysis of this year’s list and what she sees as the 10 Trends for Digital Learning in 2018.

 For a breakdown of all the tools that have been on the list over the last 12 years, please take a look at the A-Z list.

-Voting for the Top Tools for Learning 2019 (the 13th Annual Digital Learning Tools survey) will open in Spring 2019.
+Voting for the Top Tools for Learning 2019 (the 13th Annual Digital Learning Tools survey) is open.